Pence’s Handling of 2015 HIV Outbreak Gets New Scrutiny

 Pence's state health commissioner at the time of the HIV outbreak, Jerome Adams, is now U.S. surgeon general and is widely credited with helping persuade Pence to accept the needle exchange program that now operates in nine of Indiana's 92 counties.

-Pence’s office, when asked for comment, referred a reporter to Adams.
+Pence’s office, when asked for comment by The Associated Press, referred a reporter to Adams.
 He defended Pence's actions Thursday, saying the then-governor worked closely with him in responding to the outbreak, including implementing the syringe exchange program “that helped change the scope of the unprecedented crisis."

 “As a result, our efforts became a model for how other states and localities respond to similar crises," Adams said in a statement.